-US faulted over designating election systems infrastructure
+US move to secure election systems meets criticism

-WASHINGTON (AP) — A late decision by the Obama administration to designate election systems as critical infrastructure is drawing intense criticism.
+WASHINGTON (AP) — A last-minute decision by the Obama administration to designate election systems as critical infrastructure drew intense criticism from state and federal elections organizations on Monday.

-Homeland Security Secretary Jeh Johnson announced the move Friday and gave only short notice to the National Association of Secretaries of State and U.S. Election Assistance Commission, an independent bipartisan federal agency that certifies voting systems.
+U.S. Homeland Security Secretary Jeh Johnson announced the move Friday with 30 minutes’ notice to the National Association of Secretaries of State and U.S. Election Assistance Commission, an independent bipartisan federal agency that develops voluntary voting guidelines and certifies voting systems.

-The designation provides states with additional resources to secure their systems.
-Participation is voluntary.
+Officials at both agencies are criticizing the department for what they said was a failure to work with state officials to fully answer their questions about the designation before making the change.

-Officials at both agencies are criticizing the department, saying it failed to fully answer their questions about the step.
+“We’re having trouble understanding exactly what they’re going to do, that we’re not already doing,” Connecticut Secretary of State Denise W. Merrill, who heads the national secretaries association, told The Associated Press.
+“States were already doing much of this (security work) themselves using very different products.”

 Most Read Stories